What Is Accreditation and Why Does It Matter?

-- A college or university must be accredited by one of the federally-recognized accreditors for its students to be eligible of U.S. federal student aid.
+- A college or university must be accredited by one of the federally-recognized accreditors for students to be eligible for U.S. federal student aid.

 - The college or university must be accredited before graduates can sit for state licensing exams.
-In some cases, the specific degree program may also need to be accredited in addition to the college or university.
-States require workers in certain occupations to be licensed.
+In some cases, the specific degree program may need to be accredited.

 - Employers often consider whether a college is accredited.

 The U.S. Department of Education publishes a database of accredited postsecondary institutions and programs along with other information about accreditation and an overview of accreditation for college financial aid administrators.

 The most common type of accreditation of degree-granting colleges and universities is regional accreditation.
 The seven regional accreditors are:

 - Middle States Commission on Higher Education

 - New England Association of Schools and Colleges, Commission on Institutions of Higher Education

 - North Central Association of Colleges and Schools, the Higher Learning Commission

 - Northwest Association of Schools and of Colleges and Universities, Commission on Colleges and Universities